kkedich/bucket-of-code/README.md

 My personal bucket of code that I will probably use and reuse across different projects or just some fun things that I liked or learned.

+Notes:
+- The requirements list present the last version tested for each package used.

 ### Configuration files